-2.6.4 Condition and Procedure Codes (OBICD1X-OBICD4X, OBPRO1X), and Clinical Classification Codes (OBCCC1X-OBCCC4X)
+2.6.4 Condition and Procedure Codes (OBICD1X-OBICD4X, OBPRO1X - OBPRO3X), and Clinical Classification Codes (OBCCC1X-OBCCC4X)

-Information on household-reported medical conditions and procedures associated with each office-based medical provider visit are provided on this file.
-There are up to four condition and CCS codes (OBICD1X-OBICD4X, OBCCC1X-OBCCC4X) and one procedure code (OBPRO1X) listed for each office-based medical provider visit.
+Information on household-reported medical conditions and procedures associated with each office-based medical provider visit is provided on this file.
+There are up to four condition and CCS codes (OBICD1X-OBICD4X, OBCCC1X-OBCCC4X) and up to three procedure codes (OBPRO1X - OBPRO3X) listed for each office-based medical provider visit.
 In order to obtain complete condition information associated with an event, the analyst must link to the Medical Conditions File.
 Details on how to link to the MEPS Medical Conditions File are provided in Section 5.0.
 The user should note that due to confidentiality restrictions, provider-reported condition information is not publicly available.

-The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2001 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
+The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2004 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
 Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
-For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2001 Medical Conditions File.
-For frequencies of conditions by event type, please see the MEPS 2001 Appendix File, HC-059I.
+For detailed information on how conditions and procedures were coded, please refer to the documentation on the MEPS 2004 Medical Conditions File.
+For frequencies of conditions by event type, please see the MEPS 2004 Appendix File, HC-085I.

-The ICD-9-CM codes were aggregated into clinically meaningful categories.
-These categories, included on the file as OBCCC1X-OBCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR), (Elixhauser, et al., 1998)], which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.
+The ICD-9-CM conditions were aggregated into clinically meaningful categories.
+These categories, included on the file as OBCCC1X-OBCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR), (Elixhauser, et al., 1998)], which aggregates conditions and V-codes into 263 mutually exclusive categories, most of which are clinically homogeneous.

 In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
 The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the 3-digit categories.
-Details on this procedure can be found in the 2001 MEPS Medical Conditions File.
+Similarly, the procedure codes have been collapsed from fully-specified codes to two-digit code categories.
+Because of this collapsing, it is possible for there to be duplicate ICD-9-CM condition or procedure codes linked to a single medical event when different fullyspecified codes are collapsed into the same code.
+For more information on ICD-9-CM codes, see the HC-087 documentation.

 The condition codes (and clinical classification codes) and procedure codes linked to each office-based medical provider visit event are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
-Data users/analysts who use the Medical Conditions file in conjunction with this office-based medical provider visits file should note that the order of conditions on this file is not identical to that on the 2001 Medical Conditions file.
+Data users/analysts who use the Medical Conditions file in conjunction with this office-based medical provider visits file should note that the order of conditions on this file is not identical to that on the 2004 Medical Conditions file.

-2.6.5 Flat Fee Variables (FFEEIDX, FFOBTYPE, FFBEF01, FFTOT02)
+2.6.5 Flat Fee Variables (FFEEIDX, FFOBTYPE, FFBEF04, FFTOT05)